wavefrontHQ/wavefront-appmetrics-sdk-csharp/README.md

   await metrics.ReportRunner.RunAllAsync();
 ```

-You can also use the `AppMetricsTaskScheduler` to schedule the reporting of metrics.
+Or you can use the `AppMetricsTaskScheduler` to schedule the reporting of metrics:

 ```
   var scheduler = new AppMetricsTaskScheduler(